dpl10/SOS/README.md

 # Algorithm description

-1. Trees are read from a tree file (TNT or Newick formats).

-2. Then they are unrooted.
+**Input:** A phylogenetic tree stored in TNT or Newick formats.
+Polytomies are treated as such.

+**Output:** A tsv table in which rows are tree terminal labels and columns are encoded orthologous clades.

+1. The tree is unrooted and stored in memory as an adjacency matrix.

-3. All internal nodes are tested for the ortholog condition.
-Therefore, for a each node:
+2. Internal nodes are tested for the ortholog condition.
+This condition assumes that a valid ortholog node:

 	a.
+Has two or more descendant taxa.

+	b.
 All descendant taxa conform to a set of mutually exclusive clades.

-	b.
-Node has two or more descendant taxa.

-4. The most inclusive orthologous sets are tagged.
+3. The unrooted tree is traversed postorder, but traversal is stopped to retrieve the most inclusive orthologous clades.

+4. An output matrix is initialized, and a column is encoded for each orthologous clade from step 3.